 Student intellectual growth is assessed in every class, on every assignment, and in every course.
 In addition, there is the assessment that comes from the close relationship between philosophy faculty and philosophy majors.
 Philosophy faculty interact with philosophy majors a great deal, meeting with them to discuss class materials, life issues, and the like.
 These "advising" moments are also moments of assessment.
 Philosophy faculty assess each student's character development during his or her four years as a philosophy major at Millikin.
-Finally, both Dr. Jacobs and Dr. Money keep copies of particularly good papers and exams that are shared anonymously with students who are having trouble understanding and assessing their own growth and learning as philosophy majors.
+Finally, philosophy faculty keep copies of particularly good papers and exams that are shared anonymously with students who are having trouble understanding and assessing their own growth and learning as philosophy majors.